Tag Archive for: web technology

 Was this the right thing to do?
 Probably not.
 I did it at least in part to end the chatter from my psych major friend – who was an academic superstar in her department- dissing one of my major areas of study.
 At least I was smart enough not to write like it was for myself.

 So please, ChatGPT, either you or your Creator needs to come clean about why you’re here.
-Which brings me to my next demand…
+This brings me to my next demand…

 Stop Telling People You’re a Creative Tool